edwinnduti/edwinnduti/README.md

    <!-- my details -->
   - 👩‍🚒 Working as a Solutions Engineer II at 4C Group

-  - 💥 Interests in Artificial Intelligence and Blockchain(ethereum contracts).
+  - 💥 Interests in Kernel Development, Network Programming and Blockchain(ethereum contracts).

   - 📆 Familiar with AWS, Azure, Digital Ocean and Heroku cloud😏